leon-chow/leon-chow/README.md

 ### Hello, my name is Leon Chow

-- 👯 I’m a recent computer science graduate from the Ontario Tech University
+- 👯 I’m a full-stack developer interested in working all sorts of projects
 - 🔭 I’m currently learning and using MEAN stack to create some personal projects
 - 🌱 I’m open to learning other widely used technologies
 - 📫 You can contact with me via LinkedIn or Email